JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 Now that we have a complete dataset of contestants and their associated details, we can start our investigation!

-### Part 2: Contestant Analytics and Predicting Winnings
+### Part 2: Contestant Analytics and Predicting Winners

 #### Demographics & Characteristics